Naval Postgraduate School Masters of Science in Systems Engineering

 - Must be a permanent Army acquisition workforce civilian.
 Must be a GS-11 through GS-15, or broadband/pay band equivalent.

 - Must meet certification level (minimum Level II) required in current acquisition position, in one of the following three ACFs:

 - Engineering (S)

 - Must have a Letter of Acceptance from NPS

-- Must not currently have a master’s degree in an acquisition related discipline
+- Must not currently have a master’s degree in an acquisition or business discipline

 Army DACM Office Application Process

 The online application process used to submit an application for consideration of funding for the NPS-MSSE program is AAPDS.
 AAPDS is an automated application system that can be accessed via the Career Acquisition Management Portal (CAMP).
 Eligible Army acquisition workforce civilians must click on the “Career Acquisition Personnel and Position Management Information System” (CAPPMIS).
 Once in CAPPMIS, select the “AAPDS” tab and then select the “Apply” tab.
 Select the blue link under status (if available) to apply to the program.